The Liturgy

 Receptions

 Our parish hall is available for receptions and features kitchen facilities.
-Outdoor receptions are possible, but are dependent on the weather.
+Outdoor receptions are possible but are dependent on the weather.
 Please discuss these options with the priest or the person he designates specifically to assist your family.

 Cremation

 Cremation is an acceptable practice within the Episcopal Church.
-If the ashes are to be present at the burial service, please coordinate the delivery of ashes to the church (preferably before the day of the service).
+If the ashes are to be present at the burial service, please coordinate the delivery of the ashes to the church (preferably before the day of the service).

 Patrick’s Place